Linuxfabrik/monitoring-plugins/check-plugins/file-age/README.md

 **Important Notes:**

 * Thresholds support Nagios ranges (e.g. `15:` to alert when files are *younger* than 15 seconds, or `10` for a simple upper bound)
 * The `--warning-count` and `--critical-count` thresholds control how many files may exceed the age thresholds before the check alerts.
-This allows monitoring whether an application produces or removes files at the expected rate
+This allows monitoring whether an application produces or removes files at the expected rate.
+When one of them is set, the plugin output names it, so a `3:` that alerts because too *few* files are fresh does not read as one file being too old
 * `--brief` hides the rows within the thresholds, `--lengthy` adds the absolute modification time as a column.
 The two combine, and neither changes the state or the performance data.

 **Data Collection:**